A student talking to his lecturer

 Study business in the UK

-Our Business programme will prepare you to join the BSc (Hons) Business Management with Business Experience degree at Kingston University London.
+Our Business programme will prepare you to join the BSc (Hons) Business Management degree at Kingston University London.
 By covering the bases of topics such as economics, marketing and statistics, the International Year One will prepare you with the necessary knowledge and skills to progress to the second year of your degree.
 English language support is provided to improve your speaking, writing and academic skills to an appropriate level for you to join your second year.

 This programme aims to provide you with a great introduction to your future career.
-Additionally, the available progression degree incorporates Business Experience within its standard three years of study.
-This means you can gain early experience in the industry of your choice, increasing your employability and helping you to successfully transition into your career.
+Additionally, the available progression degree incorporates Future Skills within its standard three years of study at Kingston University London.
+This means you will play a role in shaping you to become a future-proof graduate, providing you with the skills most valued by employers such as problem-solving, digital competency, and adaptability.

 Key Facts